-Hashtag was the word of the year in 2013, there was a baby named Hashtag, and the word was outlawed in France (mot-dièse).
+Hashtag was the word of the year at one time, there was a baby named Hashtag, and the word was outlawed in France (mot-dièse).
 Hashtags continue to have enormous benefits when utilized appropriately in social media – especially as their use has expanded beyond Twitter and into Facebook.
 If you’d like some hashtag basics, see the Hashtag Guide that we’ve published.
-You can also read our post on finding the best hashtags for each social update.
+You can also read our post on finding the best hashtags for each social

 If you’re new to hashtags, check out this Hashtag Guide.
 Some folks still cringe at actively implementing hashtags since it appears contrived and a bit irregular.
 I’m actually curious why platforms simply don’t hide the symbol and just add the hyperlink so that the text is easier to read.
 The same way when you type @ or + on Facebook or Google+… the platform hides the symbol but links effectively to the account you’re highlighting.